lybned/STAT-429-Group-Project/README.md

 - Adult_mortality: Deaths of adults per 1000 population
 - Alcohol_consumption: Alcohol consumption that is recorded in liters of pure alcohol per capita with 15+ years old
 - Hepatitis_B: % of coverage of Hepatitis B (HepB3) immunization among 1-year-olds.
-- Measles: % of coverage of Measles containing vaccine first dose (MCV1) immunization among 1-year-olds
+- Measles: % of coverage of measles-containing vaccine first dose (MCV1) immunization among 1-year-olds
 - BMI
 - Polio: % of coverage of Polio (Pol3) immunization among 1-year-olds.
 - Diphtheria: % of coverage of Diphtheria tetanus toxoid and pertussis (DTP3) immunization among 1-year-olds.